nplutt/learning/cloud-guru/sys-ops/chapter-4.md

 * If you have registered your AMI in us-east-1 and you want to use it to launch instances in eu-west-1, you need to copy it ot eu-west-1 to use it.
 * If you can't find an AMI in a region it might need to be copied there

+## Sharing AMIs

+#### Sharing AMIs
+* After creating an AMI, you can either keep it private, share it with a specified list of AWS accounts, make it publicly available or even sell it on the market place
+* Sharing account still controls the AMI, as well as still pays for storage of AMI

+#### Copying AMIs
+* The owner of the source AMI must grant you read permissions for the storage that backs the AMI
+* If you cpy an AMI that was shared with you, you are then the owner of that copy and will be charged for the storage of the target AMI in the destination region

+Limitations:
+* Cannot directly copy and encrypted AMI shared by another account
+  - Copy the snapshot and re-encrypt using your own key
+  - The sharing account must also share with you the underlying snapshot and encryption key used to create the AMI
+  - You'll own the copied snapshot and can register it as a new AMI
+* You cannot directly copy and AMI with an associated billingProducts code ( applies to Windows, RedHeat abd AMIs from AWS Marketplace)
+* BillingProducts code is used to bill for the use of an AMI
+* Launch an EC2 instance using the shared AMI and create an AMI from the shared instance

+#### Exam Tips
+* AMIs can be shared & copied between user accounts
+* Remember 2 restrictions:
+  - Encrypted AMIs
+  - Copy the underlying snapshot, re-encrypt using your own key and create a new AMI
+  - AMIs with an associated billingProducts code
+  - Launch an EC2 instance using the shared AMI and create an AMI from the instance

+## Snowball & Snowball Edge

+#### What is snowball
+* Snowball is a physical device used for transporting many terabytes or petabytes of data into and out of AWS
+* Makes large scale data transfers, fast easy and secure
+* Tamper resistant enclosure
+* 256 bit encryption
+* Region specific transfers (not for moving data from 1 region to another)

+How does it work?
+* Connect to local network
+* Snowball client auto encrypts and copies the data from network to location
+* Notified when it's back at amazon

+#### When to Use Snowball
+* Have many TB or PB of data
+* You don't want to make upgrades to your network for a 1 time thing
+* If you frequently experience backlogs of data
+* You're in an isolated location
+* Use if it takes more than one week to upload your device

+#### What is snowball edge
+* Each one had 100TB device, which also features onboard compute power which can be clustered together to act as a single storage & compute pool
+* Designed to undertake local processing / edge computing as well as data transfer
+* S3 compatible endpoint, supports NFS, and can also run AWS lambda functions as data is copied to the device
+* S3 buckets and lambda functions come pre-configured on device

+## Storage Gateway

+#### What is storage gateway?
+Consists of an on-premise software appliance which connects with AWS cloud-based storage to give you a seamless and secure integration between your on-premises IT environments and AWS.
+* Storage gateway virtual appliance is installed in your data center
+* Supports VMware ESXi ot Microsfot Hyper-V
+* On-premises systems seamlessly integrate with AWS storage - e.g. S3

+#### Types of Storage Gateway
+* File Gateway - NFS / SMB
+* Volume Gateway (iSCSI)
+  - Stored volumes
+  - Cached volumes
+* Tape Gateway

+#### File Gateway
+* Files stored as objects in S3 buckets
+* Accessing using NFS or SMB mount point
+* To your on premises systems this appears like a file system mount backed by S3
+* All the benefits of S3: bucket policies, S3 versioning, lifecycle management, replication, etc
+* Low cost alternative to on premises storage

+#### Volume Gateway
+* Provides cloud backed storage using the iSCSI protocol
+* 2 different gateway types:
+  - Gateway Stored Volumes: store all your data locally and only backup to AWS
+  * Gateway Cached Volumes: Use S3 as your primary storage and cache frequently accessed data in your storage gateway
+* Stored Volumes: Stores all data locally, so your applications get low latency access to the entire data set
+* You need your own storage infrastructure as all data is stored locally in your data center
+* Provides durable off site async backups in the form of EBS backups that are stored in S3

+#### Cached Volumes
+* Cached volumes: the gateway stores all your data in S3 and cached only frequently accessed storage
+* You need only enough local storage capacity to store the frequently accessed data
+* Applications still get low latency access to frequently used data without a large investment in on-premises storage

+#### Tape Gateway
+* Is a virtual tape library which provides cost effective data archiving in the cloud using Glacier
+* You don't need to invest in your own tape backup infrastructure
+* Integrates with existing tape backup infrastructure
+* Data is stored on virtual tapes which are stored in Glacier and accessed using VTL

+#### Exam Tips
+* File gateway: flat files stored on S3, accessed using NFS or SMB
+* Volume gateway - 2 types:
+  - Stored volumes: entire dataset stored on site, backed up to S3 as EBS snapshots
+  - Cached volumes: entire dataset stored in S3, only frequently access data cached on site
+* Tape Gateway - VTL
+  - Used for archiving your backups to Glacier
+  * Can be used with or without your own backup application

+## Athena

+#### What is Athena
+* An interactive query service that enables you to analyse and query data located in S3 using standard SQL
+* Serverless, nothing to provision, pay per query / per TB scanned
+* No need to setup complex ETL processes
+* Works directly with data stored in S3

+#### Use cases
+* Query log files stored in S3
+* Generate business reports
+* Analyse AWS cost and usage reports
+* Run queries on click stream data

+#### Exam Tips
+* Remember what it is and what it allows you to do